-Now I didn't invent this term.
+Now I didn't invent the term, home-cooked app.
 A couple of years ago I read an article by Robin Sloan.
 He's a New York Times best-selling author and calls himself the "programming equivalent of a home cook."
 In this article he described making this sort of short form video messaging service just for use in his household.